Khat Detox Guide: Symptoms, Timeline, and Effects

 Khat use is accepted and considered a social activity in some areas of the world, but is illegal in the United States and considered to be a drug of misuse by the World Health Organization.
 Research has found that man-made khat can be stronger and potentially more dangerous than naturally occurring cathines and cathinones.6

 Users may experience the following effects when using khat:1,

 - Manic behavior and grandiosity

-The effects of khat can last anywhere from 90 minutes to 3 hours.<sup.7 Many of these effects can be dangerous and can lead to dire consequences.
-If you or someone you love abuses khat, don’t hesitate to seek out formal detox and addiction treatment to begin on the path to recovery.
+The effects of khat can last anywhere from 90 minutes to 3 hours.2 Many of these effects can be dangerous and may lead to unintended consequences.6

-Using khat can result in a number of negative side effects that impact an individual’s mental and physical health, especially over the long term.
-Some of the detrimental effects of khat include:7,8,9,10,11
+Misusing khat can result in several potentially negative effects, which may impact a person’s mental and/or physical health, especially over the long term.
+Some adverse effects of khat include:1, 2, 6, 7

 - Cardiac complications, including heart failure, heart attack, coronary artery disease, and cardiomyopathy.

 - Tooth decay and gum disease